The 26th AmendmentExplainers: Constitution History Voting Rights

 - Share Voting Info on Social Media

-- Register, Vote and Elect Leaders Who Believe in the Right to Vote
+- Register to Vote, Vote and Elect Leaders Who Believe in the Right to Vote

 The 26th Amendment has empowered decades of young Americans to speak loud and clear about what they want for our country.
 The stakes right now are high, but — just as it did with the ratification of the 26th Amendment — democracy will win.